 |---|---|---|

-Salaries vary significantly depending on cost of living, tourism, and restaurant demand.
+Salaries vary depending on cost of living, tourism, restaurant demand, and the type of foodservice operation.

 |---|---|